niklasR/SF-FreePBX/README.md

 The machine running SF-FreePBX requires
  * Python 2.7
- * telnet access to the PBX server
+ * telnet access to the PBX server on the port defined in the AMI configuration in Asterisk (default is 5038)

-Names for the extensions need to be saved in the format `$FirstName $LastName` in FreePBX, and accordingly in SalesForce.
+Names for the extensions need to be saved in the format `FirstName LastName` in FreePBX, and accordingly in SalesForce.

 ## Installation
 ### FreePBX